BugSplat-Git/symbol-upload/README.md

                                          option is provided no other actions are taken.
   -f, --files string (optional)          Glob pattern that specifies a set of files to upload.
 Defaults to '*.js.map'
   -d, --directory string (optional)      Path of the base directory used to search for symbol files.
 This value will
                                          be combined with the --files glob.
 Defaults to '.'
+  -m, --dumpSyms boolean (optional)      Use dump_syms to generate and upload sym files for specified binaries.

   The -u and -p arguments are not required if you set the environment variables SYMBOL_UPLOAD_USER and SYMBOL_UPLOAD_PASSWORD, or provide a clientId and